 The 1 in 100 year ARI (average recurrence interval) 72-hour rainfall event equates to 191 mm of rainfall.
-This amount of rain could produce a maximum volume of water assessed at 252,120 m3 assuming a conservative runoff coefficient of 1.0 over the full area of the catchment (132 ha).
-The 3 hour 1⁄2 PMP event indicates a rainfall of 260 mm thus a total of 343,200 m3 of water could be expected to accumulate from this rainfall event assuming a runoff coefficient of 1.0.
+This amount of rain could produce a maximum volume of water assessed at 259,760 m3 assuming a conservative runoff coefficient of 1.0 over the full area of the catchment (136 ha).
+The 3 hour 1⁄2 PMP event indicates a rainfall of 260 mm thus a total of 353,600 m3 of water could be expected to accumulate from this rainfall event assuming a runoff coefficient of 1.0.
 A rainfall event of this severity (PMF event) would cause major flooding and disruption to the surrounding area.
-Based on total freeboard of 3.6 m (i.e. less than the current freeboard) the estimated available capacity was assessed to be approximately of 1,500,000 m3 which is currently sufficient to contain the above PMP event, noting this is not a volume available for tailings storage due to freeboard requirements.
+Based on recent survey (refer Figure 7) the estimated available capacity was assessed to be approximately of 1,661,300 m3 (to 0.3 m below spillway) which is currently sufficient to contain the above PMP event, noting this is not a volume available for tailings storage due to freeboard requirements.